At a Glance

 Meeting Demanding Deadlines

-After kicking off the project in September 2018, Woori Bank gave Temenos and implementation partner MCB Consulting Services Ltd [MCBCS] just four months to complete the installation.
+After kicking off the project in September 2018, Woori Bank gave Temenos and implementation partner MCB Consulting Services Ltd. [MCBCS] just four months to complete the installation.
 MCBCS took the lead and handled the configuration and testing of the new solutions, with Temenos support.
-Despite the tight timeframe, the upgrade was ready on-schedule and on-budget, without a single delay.
+Despite the tight timeframe, the upgrade was ready on schedule and on budget without a single delay.

 Mr. Chanveasna Heang continues: “We were extremely pleased with the solution delivery from MCBCS and Temenos.
 In the past, we have seen many other vendors miss deadlines and exceed budgets.
-This time, everything ran smoothly thanks to MCBCS’ clear understanding of our requirements and deep knowledge of the Temenos Inclusive Banking solutions, and also how technology can truly add as a business enabler.
+This time, everything ran smoothly thanks to MCBCS’ clear understanding of our requirements and deep knowledge of Temenos Inclusive Banking solutions, and also how technology can truly add as a business enabler.

-“We recognised the new rules would be a steep learning curve for us but we knew Temenos had a proven track record helping many global banks to achieve IFRS 9 compliance, so they could guide us through the process.
+We recognised the new rules would be a steep learning curve for us but we knew Temenos had a proven track record helping many global banks to achieve IFRS 9 compliance, so they could guide us through the process.
 When we explored the out-of-the-box solution they were offering, we realized we had found just what we needed.”

-Mr. Chanveasna Heang, Head of Projects
+Mr. Chanveasna Heang, Head of Projects at Woori Bank

 Creating More In-Depth Reports

-Using the Temenos module, Woori Bank can now classify its assets as amortized costs or fair value contracts in accordance with IFRS 9 standards, before running impairment calculations to determine expected credit losses.
+Using the Temenos module, Woori Bank can now classify its assets as amortized costs or fair value contracts in accordance with IFRS 9 standards before running impairment calculations to determine expected credit losses.
 By generating reports providing in-depth, forward-looking assessments of asset value within the Temenos solution, the MDI ensures that it can identify and take timely action in the event of non-performing loans.

-Mr. Chanveasna Heang adds: “Without the Temenos solution, we would have to complete the reporting process manually by extracting data from Temenos Inclusive Banking and running the calculations using third-party software, which would take longer and introduce the risk of human error.
+Without the Temenos solution, we would have to complete the reporting process manually by extracting data from Temenos Inclusive Banking and running the calculations using third-party software, which would take longer and introduce the risk of human error.
 Equipped with the Temenos IFRS 9 module, we gain the speed and accuracy of automation when preparing our financial reports.”

 Looking Ahead to the Full Benefits of the Upgrade

-Looking to the future, Woori Bank is exploring features within the Temenos solution including the 360-degree view of individual customer data, which will enable employees to offer more relevant services and new Arrangement Architecture module workflows that will make it easier to develop and customize new loan and savings products.
+Looking to the future, Woori Bank is exploring features within the Temenos solution, including the 360-degree view of individual customer data, which will enable employees to offer more relevant services, and new Arrangement Architecture module workflows that will make it easier to develop and customize new loan and savings products.
 The MDI is also looking into the Temenos Integration Framework, which it can use to build collaborative projects with partner organizations.

-“We are excited to learn more about what else we can achieve with our upgraded core banking solutions and hope to attend the Temenos Community Forum to learn more.
+We are excited to learn more about what else we can achieve with our upgraded core banking solutions and hope to attend the Temenos Community Forum to learn more.
 Working with Temenos is ensuring that we meet our compliance goals and helping us to establish the robust, sustainable business processes we need to bring our services to rural communities across Cambodia.”

-Mr. Chanveasna Heang, Head of Projects
+Mr. Chanveasna Heang, Head of Projects at Woori Bank